Conspiracy to Supply Drugs

 As with any serious criminal offence, the role of forensic science in recent years has given the prosecution an advantage it perhaps lacked in the last century, where sometimes dubious confessions seemed to feature more often as part of the case.
 Fibre lifts from vehicles, clothes and chairs, fingerprints and even DNA play an increasing role and require particular attention from conspiracy to supply drugs solicitors.
 This is especially true when they are found on movable objects such as cigarettes, drinks bottles etc.

 But the single most damaging type of forensic evidence in drugs conspiracy is evidence relating to telephones, and especially mobile phones.
 Cell site analysis, which is used to triangulate the approximate location of the holder of the phone handset can prove the presence of a person at a scene, or at least within a kilometre or so depending on the performance of the local mobile radio masts.
 Telephone traffic (records of calls between mobiles, and how long the calls take) can be shown from mobile phone provider records.
-This can include pay as you go "burner" mobiles which are without registration if the police are able to attribute them to a particular user.
-All of this evidence must be scrutinised by conspiracy to supply drugs solicitors, whether to assess the strength of the attrbution of the device, or to look to put the frequency of contact into context.
+This can include unregistered pay as you go "burner" mobiles if the police are able to attribute them to a particular user.
+All of this evidence must be scrutinised by conspiracy to supply drugs solicitors, whether to assess the strength of the attribution of the device, or to look to put the frequency of contact into context.
 Conspiracy to supply solicitors must consider instructing a forensic telephone expert and analyst to test and put the relevant evidence in context.

 Text messages of course can be damning evidence.
 Even code words for drugs which seem clever at the time hold little mystery when looked at in the cold light of day by a jury who know that, for example, drugs have been found.
 Where there is evidence of post codes and numbers in texts, the conspiracy to supply drugs solicitor may have to look at damage limitation, although only once the evidence has been looked at critically.
 Again, forensic evidence should never just be accepted where there is a realistic possibility of challenge.